-- 1. Aquaculture vs marine fisheries will capture fisheries remain competitive? - 2.
-Impact on coastal livelihood from future changes in production and demand for fish.
+- 1. Aquaculture and marine fisheries will capture fisheries remain competitive? - 2.
+Impact on coastal livelihood from future changes in production and demand for fish. - 3.
+The future for fishery dependent communities Faroe Islands. - 4.
+The future for fishery dependent communities fishery dependent regions of the European Union.